bruno-strandberg/MONA/README.md

 * the test tests/flux_check_inpol.py illustrates that the interpolation works nicely in cosz and energy directions, no reason to put energy on log scale.

 * SummaryParser should have a TChain instead of TTree to allow attaching several files.

+* The can size, muon cut etc should be stored in the output of effective mass.

+* The above point applied also more generally: the input parameters should be saved to output for different applications, etc FluxChain, GSGSampler, ...